ONLYOFFICE/onlyoffice-jira/README.md

-# Jira ONLYOFFICE integration app
+# ONLYOFFICE app for Jira

 This app enables users to edit office documents from [Jira Software](https://www.atlassian.com/software/jira) using ONLYOFFICE Docs packaged as Document Server - [Community or Enterprise Edition](#onlyoffice-docs-editions).